PiyushBhatnagar09/Waste-Classification-and-Awareness-System/README.md

-# Waste Classification Management System using YOLOv8
+# WasteWise

 ## Overview

-This project is a web-based waste classification management system that helps users classify waste using the YOLOv8 deep learning model.
-It provides additional features such as the latest waste management news, a chatbot for user assistance, and a contact form to send feedback via email.
+This project is a web-based waste classification and awareness system that helps users classify waste using the YOLOv8 deep learning model.
+It provides additional features such as the latest waste management news and subscription option, a chatbot for user assistance, and a contact form to send feedback via email.

 ![home_page](https://github.com/user-attachments/assets/3dbc9bd1-7b6d-4f32-bed8-45b969824c1c)
 ![home_page2](https://github.com/user-attachments/assets/dede4213-9627-41c3-961a-623b357d5381)